SAP-samples/cap-cds-hands-on/exercises/09/README.md

 ```

 Now we can perform a few experiments on our latest additions to the model
-relating to the purchase order construct.
+relating to the order construct.

 ## Explore the order construct as it manifests in the service